slackhq/tiny-thumb/README.md

 - Strip the jpeg header.

 ## Output and Reconstitution Algorithim
-The output of this program is a json object containing the key "Payload" whose value is a base64 encoded byte array.
-The base64 header can be found in the key "Debug.Head", and the dimension offset in Debug.DimensionOffset.
+The output of this program is a json object containing the key `Payload` whose value is a base64 encoded byte array.
+The base64 header can be found in the key `Debug.Head`, and the dimension offset in `Debug.DimensionOffset`.

 It is expected that a server and client will preshare the mapping from all known types to there corresponding headers and dimension offsets.
 Upon receiving a payload a client can reconstitute the full JPEG by using the following process: